-It is critical that the mating coupler be connected correctly and the pit lid be able to close completely.
-See diagram to the right.
+It is critical that the mating coupler (shown at right) be connected correctly and the pit lid be able to close completely.
 The hydrant valve's installation depth depends upon the brand of pit used.
 The thickness of the pit lid should be checked to be sure that it will clear the hydrant valve before setting the pit.
 The dimensions noted herein were correct for pits made in the United States at the time of printing.
 Carter can not be responsible for changes in the pits.
 The dimensions shown are for reference only.